 Master of Philosophy in Celtic Studies

-regulations made bythe Boardof the Faculty of Medieval and Modern Languages are as follows: 1.
+( See also the general notice at the commencement of these regulations .)
+The regulations made by the Board of the Faculty of Medieval and Modern Languages are as follows: 1.
 All candidates shall be requiredat the timeof admission to satisfy the Board of Faculty of Medieval and Modern Languages (if necessary, by written test) that they possess the appropriate qualifications for the proposed course, including suitable proficiency in relevant languages.
 Normally the coursewill be restricted to candidates who have takena first degree in a relevant subject area.
-2. All candidates shall be required ( a ) To offer themselves for written examination as defined in section 5 below. ( b ) To present themselves for viva voce examination at the time appointed by the examiners.
+1 2.
+All candidates shall be required ( a ) To offer themselves for written examination as defined in section 5 below. ( b ) To present themselves for viva voce examination at the time appointed by the examiners.

 3. The subjects